 Research interests.
 My research interests are in pure mathematics and theoretical computer science, specifically, mathematical semantics (esp. game semantics) of logic and computation (n.b., game semantics is far from game theory in economics), constructive mathematics, (higher-order) computability and complexity, (higher) category theory, topology and the connection between these fields as well as their applications to theoretical computer science.

 Brief CV.
-Before coming to Minneapolis, I spent a few months as a postdoctoral researcher at Kyoto University in 2019 under the supervision of Yoshihiro Maruyama.
-Before the short period in Kyoto, I was a PhD student at University of Oxford (as well as Balliol College) in 2012–2018 under the supervision of Samson Abramsky, where my PhD thesis is on mathematical foundations of logic, computation and constructive mathematics.
-Before going to Oxford, I was an undergraduate student at Hokkaido University (B.Eng; TCS; Nitobe Prize & W. Wheeler Prize) in 2007–2012, where I was fortunate to have Thomas Zeugmann as my mentor.
-My bachelor thesis is on computational group theory, where my thesis advisor was Shin-ichi Minato.
-Also, in 2009–2010, I temporally left the undergraduate programme and had a one-year study at University of Wisconsin-Madison (exchange program; pure math (in the final year undergraduate level); GPA 4.00/4.00), where I met another excellent mentor Ken Ono (who by the way has walked on a red carpet for his contribution to a movie!).
+Before coming to Braga, I was a postdoctoral research scholar at the University of Minnesota in 2019–2022.
+I also had short time positions at Kyoto University in 2019, and at Australian National University in 2022.
+I was a doctoral student at the University of Oxford in 2012–2018 (DPhil; logic, foundations & structures) advised by Samson Abramsky and Bob Coecke (cf. my mathematical genealogy), where my doctoral thesis is on a game-semantic foundation of logic, computation and constructive mathematics.
+Before going to Oxford, I was an undergraduate student at Hokkaido University (BEng; TCS) in 2007–2012, where I was fortunate enough to have Thomas Zeugmann as my mentor.
+My bachelor thesis is on computational group theory advised by Shin-ichi Minato.
+Meanwhile, in 2009–2010, I temporally left the undergraduate programme and had a one-year study at the University of Wisconsin-Madison (exchange program; pure maths), where I met another mentor Ken Ono who is also the vice president of the American Mathematical Society.